josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🧰_JSP_9-17A_Annex_D_Lawful_Escalation_Command_And_Conscience_Protocol.md

 OFFICIAL / tea-adjacent

 Distribution:
 Those who have accidentally become “the adult in the room.”
+(Oh, dear...)

 Review cycle:
 Whenever somebody has finally had enough, or the kettle stops working.

 ```

 ---